gonwan/spring-cloud-demo/README.md

 The project includes:
 - [eureka-server](eureka-server): Service for service discovery.
 Registered services are shown on its web frontend, running at 8761 port.
 - [config-server](config-server): Service for config file management.
 Config files can be accessed via: `http://${config-server}:8888/${appname}/${profile}`.
 Where `${appname}` is `spring.application.name` and `${profile}` is something like `dev`, `prd` or `default`.
-- [zipkin-server](zipkin-server): Service to aggregate distributed tracing data, works with [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth/).
+- [zipkin-server](zipkin-server): Service to aggregate distributed tracing data, working with [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth/).
 It runs at 9411 port.
 All cross service requests, message bus delivery are traced by default.
 - [zuul-server](zuul-server): Gateway service to route requests, running at 5555 port.
 - [authentication-service](authentication-service): OAuth2 enabled authentication service running at 8901.
 Redis is used for token cache.
 JWT support is also included.
 Spring Cloud Security 2.0 saves a lot when building this kind of services.
 - [organization-service](organization-service): Application service holding organization information, running at 8085.
 It also acts as an OAuth2 client to `authentication-service` for authorization.